J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 -esm	Ethereum Stratum mode.
 0 - eth-proxy mode (for example, dwarpool.com), 1 - qtminer mode (for example, ethpool.org),
 	2 - miner-proxy mode (for example, coinotron.com), 3 - nicehash mode.
 0 is default.

--etha	Ethereum algorithm mode.
+-etha	Ethereum algorithm mode for AMD cards.
 0 - optimized for fast cards, 1 - optimized for slow cards, 2 - for gpu-pro Linux drivers. -1 - autodetect (default, automatically selects between 0 and 1).
 	You can also set this option for every card individually, for example "-etha 0,1,0".

 -ethi	Ethereum intensity.
 Default value is 8, you can decrease this value if you don't want Windows to freeze or if you have problems with stability.
 The most low GPU load is "-ethi 0".